List of NFL career passing completions leaders

-This is a list of the top 50 National Football League quarterbacks career regular season passing completions and attempts, of quarterback playoff completions and attempts by players with over 250 playoff completions, and combined career totals.
+This is a list of National Football League quarterbacks career regular season passing completions and attempts, of quarterback playoff completions and attempts by players with over 250 playoff completions.
+The top 50 are listed below.

 Tom Brady is the all-time leader in passing completions with 7,753 and passing attempts with 12,050.
 He also leads in playoff completions and attempts with 1,200 and 1,921, respectively.

 Regular season completions leaders

+Bolded players indicate making their debut on list.